noseglasses/papageno/README.md

 ## Actions

 Actions are defined as callback functions supplied with optional user data that is passed to the callbacks when the action is triggered.
-The most common behavior is to assign an action that is triggered only when a pattern entirely matches.
-However, it is also possible to assign actions to intermediate tokens which are triggered upon token match.
-To obtain this behavior, add the action flag `PPG_Action_Immediate` by means of a bitwise or operation to the provided action flags.

 ## Timeout